syncfusion-content/xamarin-docs/Xamarin/TimePicker/Events.md

 ## Closing event

-The `Closing` event occurs when the SfTimePicker gets closing.
+The `Closing` event occurs when the SfTimePicker closes.

-Dropdown close can be restricted by setting `e.cancel` to true.
+Drop-down close can be restricted by setting `e.cancel` to true.

 ## Closed event

-The `Closed` event was raised after the SfTimePicker is closed.
+The `Closed` event was triggered, after the `SfTimePicker` was closed.

 {% tabs %}